Curriculum – Drama

 Topic 2

-• Treasure Island –practical approaches to performance
+• Treasure Island – practical approaches to performance

-• The play to stage process
+• The play to stage process, incorporating design elements

-• Working with props
+• Working with props and set

 • Writing a live theatre review